 While his tattoos could say it all — on his upper right arm in black ink is the famous Alice Morse Earle quote that goes “Yesterday is history, tomorrow is a mystery, today is a gift, that’s why they call it the present” — I ask him for three words that describe him.
 I come up with the first “Thankful,” inspired by another tattoo on his forearm, then Dorff adds “curious,” allowing a long time to pass before finally adding “funny, I’m always serious in movies, so people don’t know I’m funny.”
 Yet as thoughtful as he was in deciding the words that best describe him, he’s quick about naming his co-star El Akal “funny, happy and kind.”

 I’ve certainly experienced my share of interesting subjects, grand personalities and wonderful encounters, but there is an added layer to Stephen Dorff — a wonderful truthfulness and inherent kindness that, coupled with his undeniable talent, made this one of my favorite interviews.
-And while Dorff joked about getting older (he’s now 44!) and being cast as a grandfather soon, let’s hope his own touching trademark of unforgettable characters keep on entertaining and comforting us for a long time to come.
+And while Dorff joked about getting older and being cast as a grandfather soon, let’s hope his own touching trademark of unforgettable characters keep on entertaining and comforting us for a long time to come.